These Notes are divided into the following sections:

 If an author or Co-editor wishes to find out the status of an article they can visit the URL http://journals.iucr.org/c/services/authorservices.html.

-Authors will be asked to transfer copyright to the IUCr during the submission process.
+Authors will be asked to agree a licence during the submission process.
 In cases where this is not done, the matter will be followed up by the IUCr Editorial staff.
-In certain circumstances copyright transfer may not be appropriate e.g. if an author is restricted by Government regulations.
-In these cases the final article will not carry a copyright notice.
+In certain circumstances licencing may not be appropriate e.g. if an author is restricted by Government regulations.

 We do not accept manuscripts for editorial consideration unless submitted by an author.
 Third-party submissions should be detected by the submission system.
 If for any reason you receive one, e-mail 10 gives a standard message that can be sent in such circumstances.